AcheronProject/AcheronDocs/docs/multimcu_article/multimcu_article.md

 It must be understood that the final circuit of figure 2 is supposed to work with multiple STM units, some of which either don't make use or do not need some of the peripherals needed.
 For instance, in QMK the STM32F072 units can make use of an EEPROM simulation algorithm that allocates some flash memory to act as EEPROM; STM32L072 and STM32L051 have integrated EEPROM.
 This means that these units do not need the external EEPROM, and this in turn means that if the PCB in question is being manufactured using one of those microcontrollers one can omit the EEPROM and its bypass capacitor (and if no other I2C devices are being used, the I2C pullup resistors as well) from the Bill of Materials, thus informing the factory that, albeit the footprints being there, these components are not to be soldered.
 This situation is most commonly referred to as leaving these footprints or sites *unpopulated*.

+There are, however, some components that are implemented specifically for a certain family of STM32.
+For instance, resistor R5 for the USB fullspeed pullup, is integrated in most STM32 MCUs; according to [15], all MCUs in the STM32F303 family need that external resistor.

-### 3.2 How to averiguate if a microcontroller is supported by the Joker template
+### 3.2 How to check if a microcontroller is supported by the Joker template

 - It is available in a 48-pin version, in either LQFP or UFQFPN packages;
 - There is an I2C peripheral on pins 42 and 43;